 Your goal here is to find keyword ideas that you might have not thought of before and use them in your keyword list.
 So you can also follow the above procedure to find out for which specific keywords a competitor’s page is ranking.

-How To Do Keyword Research For Your Blog
+How To Do Keyword Research For SEO For Your Blog

 You can realize this by studying your niche in detail.
 And a good starting point is to search industry forums and question and answer sites.
 This will help you learn more things that your prospective customers are struggling with that didn’t show up in keyword tools and that none of your competitors bothered to cover.